 EMDR stands for Eye Movement Desensitisation and Reprocessing.

-EMDR therapy is a structured, evidence-based treatment designed to help individuals process traumatic memories and reduce the emotional distress associated with them.
+EMDR therapy is a structured, evidence-based psychotherapy treatment designed to help individuals process traumatic memories and reduce the emotional distress associated with them.

 Trauma Healing: EMDR is especially effective for individuals dealing with PTSD, complex trauma, or anxiety related to past trauma.